wp-plugins/gplus-comments/readme.txt

 2. You may be lacking wp_footer() function in your footer.php of your WordPress theme.
   Look at the default theme to see how it is implemented and add it into your theme.

-3. Try deactivating all plugins one at a time besides lightbox plus and see if if it starts working If it does work after deactivating on then there's a plugin conflict
+3. Try deactivating all plugins one at a time besides Google+ Comments for WordPress and see if if it starts working Make sure and to clear both WordPress and your Browsers Cache after any plugin changes to make sure you see the correct pages and not a cached version of the same (broken) one.
+If it does work after deactivating on then there's a plugin conflict.

 4. If deactivating plugins doesn't work then there might be a conflict with your theme To isolate you can try an different theme and see if it works.